-Supervisory authorities costs incurred to ensure that the Sub-Fund is fully compliant with all applicable laws and/or regulations (including, but not limited to, costs in relation to the Sub-Fund as incurred by the Fund Manager pursuant to the risk and regulatory reporting requirements of the AIFM Directive) are estimated at EUR 12,100 annually at a fund size of EUR 50 million.
+Supervisory authorities costs incurred to ensure that the Sub-Fund is fully compliant with all applicable laws and/or regulations (including, but not limited to, costs in relation to the Sub-Fund as incurred by the Fund Manager pursuant to the risk and regulatory reporting requirements of the AIFM Directive).
+In 2021, these costs amounted to EUR 9,957.